Contagious McKean--Vlasov problems with common noise: from smooth to singular feedback through hitting times: Introduction

-It is well known that equations of the form \eqref{eq: FIRST EQUATION IN THE PAPER} may develop jump discontinuities.
-Without common noise, given suitable assumptions, for $\alpha(t)$ sufficiently large a jump must occur, \citep[Theorem~1.1]{hambly2019mckean}.
-And with common noise, there is a set of paths of positive probability where a jump must happen, \citep[Theorem~2.1]{ledger2021mercy}.
-This motivates our use of the M1-topology as it is rich enough to facilitate the convergence of continuous functions to ones that jump.
-The equation, \eqref{eq: EQUATION WITH SMOOTHING IN INTRODUCITON}, has been posed in slightly more generality (with $\alpha(t, X_t^\varepsilon,\bm{\nu}_t^\varepsilon)$) in \cite{hambly2019spde}.
-As the convergence is strictly in the M1-topology, not J1, we only consider $\alpha$ to be of the form $\alpha(t)$.
-If we considered it to also be a function of $X_t$ and/or $\bm{\nu}_t$, then we cannot expect to obtain an equation of the form \eqref{eq: FIRST EQUATION IN THE PAPER} in the limit as $\varepsilon \downarrow 0$, due to $X,\,\bm{\nu}$ and $L$ having jumps at the same time.

 Intuitively, \eqref{eq: EQUATION WITH SMOOTHING IN INTRODUCITON} is a smoothed approximation to \eqref{eq: FIRST EQUATION IN THE PAPER}.
-From a mathematical perspective, the advantage of smoothing out the interactions is that the well-posedness of \eqref{eq: EQUATION WITH SMOOTHING IN INTRODUCITON} is well understood, see \cite{hambly2019spde}.
-On the other hand, for the formulation \eqref{eq: FIRST EQUATION IN THE PAPER} with instantaneous feedback, various questions concerning existence are yet to be addressed, and uniqueness remains a completely open problem.
-Even with constant coefficients, one cannot rely on the methods from \cite{delarue2022global}, where uniqueness was treated successfully in the case of \emph{no} common noise ($\rho \equiv 0$) and constant coefficients.
-Further discussion of the issue of existence of solutions to \eqref{eq: FIRST EQUATION IN THE PAPER} will follow later, while we do not address uniqueness.

-From a modelling perspective, the smoothing naturally captures the latency in real-world systems.
-Our motivation for taking the limit as $\varepsilon$ to 0 is to investigate the convergence to the system where the feedback is felt instantaneously.
-This captures the situation when the latency is small compared to the time scale of interest.
-The instantaneous transmission model has been used in applications to systemic risk, the supercooled Stefan problem, and leaky integrate-and-fire models in neuroscience.
+Our motivation for taking the limit as $\varepsilon \to 0$ is to investigate the convergence to the system where the feedback is felt instantaneously, which captures the situation when the latency is small compared to the timescale of interest.
+It is well known that equations of the form \eqref{eq: FIRST EQUATION IN THE PAPER} may develop jump discontinuities, as we will elaborate below.

 Variants and special cases of \eqref{eq: FIRST EQUATION IN THE PAPER} have been the subject of extensive research in the field.
-In the simplest scenario, where $b$ and $\rho$ are both zero, $\sigma$ equal to $1$, and $\alpha$ is a positive constant, we obtain the probabilistic formulation of the \emph{supercooled Stefan problem}.
-A version of the \emph{Stefan problem}, introduced by Stefan in \cite{stefan1889einige}, can be described as follows:
+In the simplest scenario, where $b$ and $\rho$ are both zero, $\sigma$ is equal to $1$, and $\alpha$ is a positive constant, we obtain the probabilistic formulation of the \emph{supercooled Stefan problem}.
+The Stefan problem, introduced in \cite{stefan1889einige}, describes the temperature and the phase boundary of a material undergoing a phase transition, typically from a solid to a liquid.
+The supercooled Stefan problem describes the freezing of a supercooled liquid (i.e. a liquid which is below its freezing point).
+Many authors constructed classical solutions \citep[]{fasano1981new,fasano1983critical,fasano1989singularities,lacey1985ill,HOWISONSINGULARITY} for time intervals where $L_t$ is regular.
+In the PDE literature, it was first established in \cite{sherman1970general} that $L_t$ may explode in finite time.